 4.)
 If you have entered your film previously to BFF please do not re-enter it.

-8.)
+10.)
 All entries must obtain the appropriate copyright clearances (i.e. music, archive footage, images, etc).
-Failure to do so will result in the entry being disqualified from the competition.
+Failure to do so will result in the entry being disqualified from the competition if we discover you do not have appropriate clearances.

-11.)
-Winners will be presented with their awards during the BFF Awards Ceremony, which will take place at the festival on Sunday 8th October 2023.
-There will be no prior notification of winners or nominees.

 13.)
+Winners will be presented with their awards during the BFF Awards Ceremony, which will take place at the festival on Sunday 5th October 2024.
+There will be no prior notification of winners.

+15.)
 The selection and scheduling of all films screened at Bolton Film Festival is entirely at the discretion of the Festival Director and the programming team.
 In the event of unseen circumstances it may be necessary to reschedule the event to a later date but notification will be provided to all selected film-makers.
-No refunds (other than if we cancel the entire event) are possible after entering your work into the festival submissions process.
+No refunds are possible after entering your work into the festival submissions process.

-14.)
-The programmers and judges’ decision is final and no correspondence will be entered into.
+16.)
+The programmers and judges’ decision is final and no correspondence will be entered into with them about their decision making.

 Conditions